Autumn-one/a-calc-old/README.md

 ## Version change

+* 1.2.30
+    - Previous versions would have controlled the print version number by default, now it is configurable and turned off by default
+    - Provides the function of detecting updates, after opening if there is a new version of this will give a prompt in the console
 * 1.2.10
     - Remove the vue integration example, the library itself is not bound to a front-end framework, to avoid misunderstanding, remove the corresponding integration code.
     - Add `calc_wrap` function, which is the second wrapping of the core function `calc` and can be used directly.